Covid 19 variant discovered by Sheffield scientists is 'under investigation'

 He added: "Its original location is as yet unknown and I think we might never find out."

+Greg Fell, Director of Public Health in Sheffield, said there is "no evidence" to suggest this strain is any more transmissible than other strains identified in the UK.

+He added: "Please don’t be alarmed, we want you to continue doing what you have been for the past year.
+Follow the guidance, continue to wash your hands regularly and wear a mask indoors.”

-B.1.1.7, which was first detected in Kent in September, remains the dominant strain in England, as more than 249,600 confirmed cases have been recorded.
+B.1.1.7, which was first detected in Kent in September, remains the dominant strain in the UK, as more than 249,600 confirmed cases have been recorded.

-But there are growing concerns about the spread of the Indian variant, known as B.1.617.2, which has infected 3,424 people in England since it was first detected.
+But there are growing concerns about the spread of the Indian variant, known as B.1.617.2 or VOC-21APR-02, which has infected 3,424 people in the country since it was first detected.

 Public health experts say it is at least as transmissible as the Kent variant (B.1.1.7) and they believe it has driven a recent surge in cases in several areas of the UK, including Bolton, Bedford and Blackburn with Darwen.